 Just as both internal and external factors guide the behaviour of an individual or a family, both domestic and international environment influence the foreign policy of a nation.
 The developing countries lack the required resources to effectively advocate their concerns in the international system.
 So they pursue more modest goals than the advanced states.
 They focus more on peace and development in their own neighbourhood.
 Moreover, their economic and security dependence on the more powerful states occasionally influences their foreign policy.
 In the period immediately after the Second World War, many developing nations chose to support the foreign policy preferences of the powerful countries who were giving them aid or credits.
 This resulted in the division of countries of the world into two clear camps.
 One was under the influence of the United States and its western allies and the other was under the influence of the then Soviet Union.
-There was also the experiment called Non-Aligned Movement in which India had played an important role.
-However, the end of the Cold War changed the context of international relations entirely.
-But when India achieved its freedom and started framing What does independence consist of?
+You have read about this in the book on Contemporary World Politics.
+You have read there about the experiment called the Non-Aligned Movement.
+As you also read there, the end of the Cold War changed the context of international relations entirely.
+But when India achieved its freedom and started framing its foreign policy, the What does independence consist of?
 It consists fundamentally and basically of foreign relations.
 That is the test of independence.
 All else is local autonomy.
 Once foreign relations go out of your hands into the charge of somebody else, to that extent and in that measure you are not independent.